 The Changeling Hypothesis:

 This isn’t the oldest essay in the collection.
 It wasn’t posted until something like late May of 2003, whereas the original collection had gone up at the end of April.
-But it is probably the most well-known of them (although by now I can no longer be sure of that).
+But it is probably the most well-known of them (although by this time I can no longer be sure of that).
 It’s also the essay in which I came closest to getting it right.
 After HBP my accuracy rating fell off considerably.

 I’ll admit to being slightly miffed.
-It isn’t so much that what I had extrapolated turned out to not be what Rowling claims happened, (which is always the risk if you are going to stick your neck out and expound on theories) as that it became clear that Rowling seems not to have intended anything.
+It isn’t so much that what I had extrapolated turned out to not be what Rowling claims happened, (which is always the risk you take if you are going to stick your neck out and expound on theories) as that it became clear that Rowling seems not to have intended anything.
 For despite shooting down my theories (which I thought were rather nicely constructed) she offered nothing whatsoever to put in their place!

 Leaving us with a gaping hole in the middle of the backstory.
 I honestly do not think that Rowling has the slightest idea of how a Horcrux is actually made.
 And probably doesn’t want to think about the subject, either.

-I say that since Horcruxes — unlike homunculi — are a folklore element, rather than something documented in actual historical attempts to perform magic, she didn’t really have anything to extrapolate from, and it simply never occurred to her that she would need to know that.
-He did it, because he did it, because the plot needed him to.
+However, I say that since Horcruxes — unlike homunculi — are a folklore element, rather than something documented in actual historical attempts to perform magic, she didn’t really have anything to extrapolate from, and it simply never occurred to her that she would need to know that.
+He did it, because he did it, because the plot needed him to do it.
 Who cares how?
 Well, that’s just it.
 In folklore it doesn’t matter how the giant got his heart into an egg, so long as you can find the egg and smash it.

 Particularly if one of the main tasks of your hero is to get them out.

-For a while after HBP was released I felt just a bit smug about this piece.
+For a while after HBP was released I felt just a little bit smug about this piece.
 My original theory was clearly not being supported by JK Rowling, but I had picked up on two of the major issues related to it.
-And I seem to have gotten those as solidly right as anybody is likely to have anywhere in fandom.
+And I seem to have gotten those as solidly right as anybody is likely to have managed to do it anywhere in fandom.
 But, on the whole, in its original form it wasn’t so much that I was “on the right track”, as that I had hijacked the engine and took a joyride in it a mile or three down my own track.